Cozy Toes: The Principles of Winter Paw Protection

 Adorable Anatomy

 Paw pads are some of the cutest parts of any pet, but they also serve many important functions.
 Pads provide cushioning and shock absorption by protecting the ligaments, tendons, and bones from the impact of walking and running.
 They also provide insulation from hot and cold surfaces, as well as traction when a pet traverses across varying types of terrain.
-As if that’s not enough, paw pads also protect our pets against bacteria, parasites, and other nasty contaminants present on any surface or terrain they come in contact with.
+Paw pads also protect against bacteria, parasites, and other nasty contaminants present on any surface or terrain they come in contact with.

-Over time or as a pet matures, the surface of the pads will become more tolerant to heat, cold, and rough surfaces.
-That doesn’t mean, however, that they don’t need some additional protection and care during the winter months, especially, when exposed to extreme cold, ice, and chemical de-icers.
+As a pet matures, the surface of the pads will become more tolerant to heat, cold, and rough surfaces.
+That doesn’t mean, however, that they don’t need some additional protection.
+Their paws remain vulnerable to the damage caused by extreme cold, ice, and chemical de-icers.

 Winter Paw Protection